emwitth/morriscare/frontend/README.md

 In order to accomplish this, I go through the following steps.
 I copy the `dist.zip` file to the `www` directory using the command (from my home directory)
 `sudo cp /var/www/dist.zip`.
 Next, I navigate to the `/var/www` directory and unzip the file: `sudo unzip dist.zip`.
 Before I go on, I move the current contents of html to a folder called `past-builds`.
 Within this folder there are folders for each sprint.
 If there is more than one build per sprint, I will add an extra folder titled a number.
-For example, in sprint three, there were two sprints.
+For example, in sprint three, there were two builds.
 For the second build, I moved the contents of `html` to `past-builds/sprint-3/1` with the command
 `sudo cp -r html/* past-builds/sprint-3/1` then I removed all of the contents of the `html` directory using `sudo rm -r html/*` and moved the new build into it with
 `sudo cp -r dist/frontend/* html`.
 The `-r`, 'recursive', portion of these commands makes sure the command does not skip directories within the html and dist/frontend folders.